Liberal Democratic Party (Bosnia and Herzegovina)

 The Liberal Democratic Party of Bosnia and Herzegovina (Liberalno demokratska stranka Bosne i Hercegovine) was a liberal party in Bosnia and Herzegovina.

-On 1 December 2017 the party joined the Alliance of Liberals and Democrats for Europe Party as an affiliate.
+On 1 December 2017 the party became an affiliate of the Alliance of Liberals and Democrats for Europe Party.

-During the 2018 Federation of Bosnia and Herzegovina general election, the LDS managed to only obtain 1,833 (0.11%) votes and no seats in the House of Representatives, but they did win 4 seats in the Assembly of Bosnian-Podrinje Canton Goražde and 6 in the Assembly of Canton 10.
-It is announced LDS will be merged into Our Party before general election 2022, in pre-election process.
+During the 2018 Federation of Bosnia and Herzegovina general election, the LDS received only 1,833 (0.11%) votes and failed to secure any seats in the House of Representatives.
+However, the party did win 4 seats in the Assembly of Bosnian-Podrinje Canton Goražde and 6 seats in the Assembly of Canton 10.
+It was later announced that the LDS would merge with Our Party ahead of the 2022 general election, as part of the pre-election process.